-Zimbabwe's Human Development Index ranks 150 out of 189 countries.
+Zimbabwe's Human Development Index ranks 150 out of 189 countries167.
 The country's political and economic crises have resulted in high poverty rates.
 Between 2011 and 2017 extreme poverty (below US\$ 1.95 per day) rose from 23 to 30%.
 A further increase to 34% in 2019 was caused by another severe drought in 2018/19 and Cyclone Idai, which together with the fast depreciation of the newly introduced local currency led to a 725% rise in food prices; non-food inflation reached close to 450% percent.
-Moreover, 53% of the extreme poor had no access to social or humanitarian assistance 153.
-In terms of inequalities, Zimbabwe's Gini Index reached 44.3 in 2017.
+Moreover, 53% of the extreme poor had no access to social or humanitarian assistance 168.
+In terms of inequalities, Zimbabwe's Gini Index reached 44.3 in 2017169.

-In 2019, estimates for Zimbabwe's unemployment rate vary: 5% according to World Bank modelling 155 and 16% according to the national statistics agency (the Zimbabwe Congress of Trade Unions, however, claims that unemployment reached 90% in 2017).
+In 2019, estimates for Zimbabwe's unemployment rate vary: 5% according to World Bank modelling 170 and 16% according to the national statistics agency171 (the Zimbabwe Congress of Trade Unions, however, claims that unemployment reached 90% in 2017172).
 In 2019, 36% percent of the employed population were in the agriculture, forestry and fishing sector, where 58% of those employed were men and 42% women.
 This was followed by those employed in the retail trade sector at 17%, where women made up 63% of the total while men, 37%.
 In the construction, electricity, gas, steam and air conditioning supply activities and transportation and storage sectors, 9 in 10 of employed persons were male.
-Women were employed more than men in sectors such as retail trade, accommodation and food service activities, human health and social work, http://www.seychellesnewsagency.com/articles/12075/Genderbased+violence+cases+rising+in+Seychelles%2C+must+be+addressed%2C+official+says
+Women were employed more than men in sectors such as retail trade, accommodation and food service activities, human health and social work, education and private domestic work173.
+75.6% of citizens are working in the informal economy.174 Women had a slightly higher working poverty rate than men (18% against 15,6% in 2019)175.
+Zimbabwe has achieved one of the highest literacy rates in Africa, with 89% of the adult population literate in 2014176.
+Unfortunately, this huge potential has not been translated into relevant employable skills that would benefit the country.
+177